balderdashy/sails-docs/concepts/Helpers/ExampleHelper.md

   inputs: {

     numUsers: {
       friendlyName: 'Number of users',
       description: 'The maximum number of users to retrieve.',
       type: 'number',
       defaultsTo: 5
     },

     activeSince: {
       description: 'Cut-off time to look for logins after, expressed as a JS timestamp.',
       extendedDescription: 'Remember: A _JS timestamp_ is the number of **milliseconds** since [that fateful night in 1970](https://en.wikipedia.org/wiki/Unix_time).',
       type: 'number'
       defaultsTo: 0
     }

   },

   exits: {

+    success: {
+      outputFriendlyName: 'Recent users',
+      outputDescription: 'An array of users who recently logged in.', },

     noUsersFound: {
       description: 'Could not find any users who logged in during the specified time frame.'